Four Ways Blockchain Will Transform Supply Chain…and Beyond

 It’s “democratic”: Blockchain is public ledger transaction data, publically-validated, shared and distributed.
 This provides an immutable record of the truth while also preserving the integrity and security of the data.
 Because data is a very valuable resource and of strategic importance to companies around the world, this means it should be managed above the interests of individual companies.
 Regulation may be necessary to ensure that these data resources can be made available to a wider community.

 It’s efficient: With today’s non-integrated commerce systems, the same transaction is registered both on supplier and customer systems.
 Blockchain increases efficiency by eliminating this redundancy.
-Blockchain also allows provides a quick and convenient method for payments in a global supply chain.
+Blockchain also provides a quick and convenient method for payments in a global supply chain.
 Some businesses are already using this method with cryptocurrency like Bitcoin instead of relying on EDI and banks.
 Furthermore, blockchain is beginning to give businesses the ability to more easily track and record data and transactions through the supply chain, which increases internal efficiency but also facilitates sharing information with trading partners.¹

 It’s cost-saving: Because blockchain can speed up administrative processes in supply chains, it can eliminate intermediaries, reduce fraud risk and shrinkage, and slash errors (e.g. inventory) which all saves money.

-Blockchain and its future derivatives will introduce a new standard and infrastructure to manage the new strategic resource: data.
+Blockchain and its future derivatives will introduce a new standard and infrastructure to manage the new strategic supply chain resource: data.
 Today big, powerful companies like Amazon, Facebook and Google benefit disproportionately from data because there has been no practical way to share data’s value without compromising privacy and security.
 Blockchain fundamentally changes this game.
 Its ability to provide regulated transparency while protecting data’s intrinsic security, veracity and above all, value, democratizes data and allows its future regulation as a strategic resource.
-In supply chain, blockchain significantly increases the utility and value of data, especially in complex, highly regulated industries that need to share data throughout complex stakeholder networks without compromising security.
+In the supply chain, blockchain significantly increases the utility and value of data, especially in complex, highly regulated industries that need to share data throughout complex stakeholder networks without compromising security.
 The ability for more planning stakeholders in the extended supply chain to view and access more complete high quality data makes optimized supply chain planning easier and faster.

 Here’s a closer look at some of my predictions for “sweet spots” where blockchain will be applied for the greatest benefit to businesses and consumers: